 - Miraculous Ladybug:

 - Also Hawk Moth.
-In English, his phrase is "Dark wings, rise!", and his power-down phrase is "Dark wings, fall!"
+In English, his phrase is "Nooroo, dark wings, rise!", and his power-down phrase is "Dark wings, fall!"

-- So far, other Miraculous loaned out to the occasional Sixth Ranger activate with Trixx, lets pounce! for Rena Rouge, Wayzz, shell on! for Carapace, and Pollen, buzz on! for Queen Bee.
+- So far, other Miraculous loaned out to the occasional Sixth Ranger activate with Trixx, lets pounce! for Rena Rouge, Wayzz, shell on! for Carapace, Pollen, buzz on! for Queen Bee, "Fluff, clockwise!" for Bunnix and "Longg, bring the storm!" for Ryuko.

 - In Jem, a rare western Magic Idol Singer series, Jerrica "transforms" into Jem by touching her earrings and whispering, "Showtime, Synergy!"
 The earrings enable her to communicate with the advanced computer system called Synergy, and "Showtime" is the code to tell Synergy to project the computerized hologram which change Jerrica's appearance into that of Jem.
 Other holograms are available with more explicit commands.
 "Show's over, Synergy" is the counterpart "power down" phrase.